 - If you enjoy talking with people, you’ve found the right job.
 Sometimes customers like to feel like they can trust the person that handles their money and will try to build a friendship with you.
 Some may even wait longer than necessary just so they can work with you rather than another teller.

 - You can learn a lot of important things at a bank.
-It’s a good idea to pay attention to what the managers are doing and learn about things like mortgages and other loans, reading credit reports, etc. You may need a loan in the future or decide to become a homeowner someday and it’s a good idea to know what options you have and to understand the importance of good credit.
+It’s a good idea to pay attention to what the managers are doing and learn about things like mortgages, loans, reading credit reports, etc. You may need a loan in the future or decide to become a homeowner someday.
+It’s a good idea to know what options you have and to understand the importance of good credit.

 - The work is not too terribly difficult once you memorize the policies and procedures.
-If you’re not sure of something you can turn to your coworker for help as no teller is ever left alone at a bank.
+If you’re not sure about something, you can turn to your coworker for help as no teller is ever left alone at a bank.
 This reduces the chance of a robbery or the teller being tempted to steal on the job.

-- While working as a teller you will develop important skills that will be valuable in many other occupations and experience at a bank looks great on your resume.
-Tellers work with numbers constantly and over time you may find your math skills improving.
-Organization is also very important as you will need to work quickly when it is busy and you can not make a mistake.
-This job comes with great responsibility which future employers like to see.
+- While working as a teller, you will develop important skills that will be valuable in many other occupations.
+Experience at a bank looks great on your resume.
+Tellers work with numbers constantly.
+Over time, you may find your math skills improving.
+Organization is also very important as you will need to work quickly when it is busy and you can't make a mistake.
+This job comes with great responsibility, which future employers like to see.
 Tellers are in charge of a large amount of money and they must make sure every penny gets where it is supposed to go.

 - Tellers usually make well above minimum wage.
 Not bad for an entry level job.
 Some companies also allow you to make a commission based on how many customers you can get to open accounts or take out loans.

 - Tellers are frequently put in the position of making people angry.
 Anyone considering this job must be able to give customers bad news and stick to the rules when they try to pressure you to make an exception.
-Customers often don’t understand banking policies and procedures and no matter how many times you try to explain it to them they are only hearing that they can’t get what they want and believe the bank is out to get them.
+Customers often don’t understand banking policies and procedures.
+No matter how many times you try to explain it to them, they are only hearing that they can’t get what they want and believe the bank is out to get them.

-- While bank jobs are not exactly hazardous, there is the risk of a robbery always in the back of your mind.
+- While bank jobs are not exactly hazardous, there is always the risk of a robbery in the back of your mind.
 If such an incident does occur, you must keep calm and think as clearly as you can.
-A robber may have a weapon or may only pretend to have one but you can not take that risk and must be prepared to do anything they say to get them out as quickly as possible so no one gets hurt.
-A teller should work on their powers of observation so that they can identify a suspicious person as soon as possible and remember as many details as they can to help the authorities catch the perpatrator.
+A robber may have a weapon or may only pretend to have one, but you can not take that risk.
+You must be prepared to do anything they say to get them out as quickly as possible so no one gets hurt.
+A teller should work on their powers of observation so that they can identify a suspicious person as soon as possible.
+You must also remember as many details as you can to help the authorities catch the perpetrator.

 - There are those who steal from the bank with a much more subtle approach.
 These are the con artists.
-These people will often seem friendly and trustworthy but in many cases could cost you your job.
+These people will often seem friendly and trustworthy, but in many cases could cost you your job.
 You must keep your guard up with people you are not familiar with and always remember your bank’s rules and regulations.
-While many may seem unnecessary they are there to protect the bank and will keep you from becoming unemployed.
-Tellers must watch for counterfeit bills and fraudulent checks every day and even the most careful can sometimes miss them.
+While many may seem unnecessary, they are there to protect the bank and will keep you from becoming unemployed.
+Tellers must watch for counterfeit bills and fraudulent checks every day.
+Even the most careful can sometimes miss them.
 There are also people who will try to get information on accounts that do not belong to them and you must always ask for proper identification.

-- As a teller, you may be required to meet a referral goal or at least assist the branch in meeting it’s goals each month.
+- As a teller, you may be required to meet a referral goal or at least assist the branch in meeting their goals each month.
 This means you not only have to carry out each transaction quickly and accurately, you also must inform the customer of the bank’s products and try to encourage them to open other accounts or look into a loan.
 This is not easy and will irritate most people.
-However, if you do not make your goals you may face termination and even if you aren’t personally responsible for goals your branch manager will not appreciate a teller who refuses to cross- sell.
+However, if you do not make your goals, you may face termination.
+Even if you aren’t personally responsible for goals, your branch manager will not appreciate a teller who refuses to cross- sell.

 - This is a job where simple mistakes quickly turn into major issues.
-A deposit slip that gets lost or a posting error can cause a customer to overdraft and aquire fees or you could cause them to miss important payments.
-Business accounts may not have enough funds available so their employees can cash their paychecks.
-If this error occurs on a Friday or Saturday sometimes a customer must go a day or two without access to any money due to your mistake.
-No matter how small this accident may seem to you it is a serious issue for the customer.
-You are also expected to perfectly keep track of every cent that does in or out of your drawer.
-You will count this drawer daily and if it is off by more than a dollar or two you will have to report it.
+A deposit slip that gets lost or a posting error can cause a customer to overdraft and acquire fees, or you could cause them to miss important payments.
+Business accounts may not have enough funds available for their employees to cash their paychecks.
+If this error occurs on a Friday or Saturday, a customer may go a day or two without access to any money due to your mistake.
+No matter how small this accident may seem to you, it is a serious issue for the customer.
+You are also expected to perfectly keep track of every cent that goes in or out of your drawer.
+You will count this drawer daily and if it is off by more than a dollar or two, you will have to report it.
 If you have large differences or have them too frequently, you will be terminated.
 The amount of mistakes you are allowed to make varies with each company.